pau-ventrod/Datathon-2022-FME-UPC/README.md

 # Datathon FME 2022 Resolution

 This is our resolution for the Datathon that took part in the UPC the 12th and 13th of November 2022.\
-The resulution was proposed by our team: Functionarios.
+The resolution was proposed by our team: Functionarios.

 ## Members:
 	- Èric Sánchez (ericsanlopez@gmail.com)